attilammagyar/js80p/README.md

 To hear the effect of those knobs, you have to select the _Custom_ [waveform](#usage-synth-common-wav) for the oscillator.

-(Note that these parameters are CPU-intensive to process, so they are not sample accurate, they are not smoothed, and they are processed only once for each rendering block.
-Due to this, if you change them while a note is playing, or assign a controller to them, then you might hear "steps" or even clicks.)
+**Note**: these parameters are CPU-intensive to process, so they are not sample accurate, they are not smoothed, and they are processed only once for each rendering block.
+Due to this, if you change them while a note is playing, or assign a controller to them, then you might hear "steps" or even clicks.

 <a id="faq-automation" href="#toc">Table of Contents</a>